ThatBadName/Closed-Construction-V1/README.md

 - Run `npm run build`
 - The bot will be online
 If you have already started the bot once you can use `npm run start`

+## Credit
+You must not delete this README.md file from wherever you host your bot